 So how do you tell your business story effectively?

-Paint your story – Give the story it’s background.
+Paint your story – Give the story it’s the background.
 This background will help you connect with your listener as they might have similar experiences.
 This would surely make the viewer the need to listen closely as it relates to their experiences very much.

 Grab your attention at the beginning– Always remember to get your attention before the story.
 Not while the story is being said otherwise it will cause viewers to lose interest and turn their attention to something else.

 Try to make it personal– When telling your story always make sure that you are not the hero.
 Your company is also not the hero.
 It is your customer.
-When you give them the sense of feeling that they are the ones responsible for your companies success.
+When you give them a sense of feeling that they are the ones responsible for your companies success.

 Answer questions– You don’t have to answer each and every question posed by an individual in your story, you should instead answer questions when would be commonly asked by most people.
 For example “How will this product change my life/business?” is one such question asked within almost every individual when considering a product or service.